-Its first home release occured in later in 1986, when it was adapted it was brought to the SG-1000 in Sega Card format.
+Its first home release occurred in later in 1986, when it was adapted it was brought to the SG-1000 in Sega Card format.
 Due to the limitations of the console (and the chosen form of media), this version has only five stages and omits several enemies, items, and bonus stages.
 It is also considered to have very choppy scrolling, although features new additions such as a secret weapon and backwards warp-zones.
 Each of the five stages were also completely redesigned, with the final stage unlike any stage in any other version.

 The following year, a more arcade accurate version was brought to the Sega Master System.
 This version, known as Super Wonder Boy (スーパーワンダーボーイ) in Japan, would provide the basis for a subsequent Sega Game Gear conversion in late 1990.
 In North America, the Game Gear version of the game was renamed Revenge of Drancon for unknown reasons.
 The Master System version of the game was also made available through the Wii's Virtual Console service in 2008.

 1987 also saw the release of several home computer ports by Activision in Europe. versions for the Amstrad CPC, Commodore 64 and ZX Spectrum were released around the same period, though an Atari ST version (advertised and priced at £24.99) never saw the light of day.
 The Spectrum version of Wonder Boy would later be bundled with issue 48 of Your Sinclair as Smash Tape 24.